Skip to Content

 • Matched Play is the balanced, competitive mode of the game, where the Points system is used for army creation.
 This is also the format used for most tournaments you’ll encounter at game stores and clubs.
 The core book includes many missions for this mode of play.

 • Narrative Play is a broad term for games of Warhammer 40,000 where telling a great story is the focus.
 In the most recent edition of the game, Narrative Play is also the home of one of the most awesome aspects of Warhammer 40,000: The Crusade System.
 This is a flexible campaign system where your army grows and gains experience from battle to battle, with multiple ways of enhancing and customizing your units as the campaign progresses.
 Like the campaigns in Warcry, your progress is personal, so you can play against any opponent and still progress in your own Crusade campaign through the results of that battle.
 This means you can play a campaign even if you can’t muster a dedicated group of players to play every week, for example.
-The rules for playing a Crusade army are in the core book, but dedicated Crusade rules for each army are also starting to be released.
+The rules for playing a Crusade army are in the core book, but dedicated Crusade rules for each army can be found in Codexes and campaign books.

 Final Thoughts on this Warhammer 40k Beginner’s Guide